 - All applicants must read the Invitation to Tender in full before completing the online application form.
 It is recommended that applicants also read the Adopting Innovation Call for applications to understand what is required from teams setting up an innovation hub, and the information about the four sites selected to be innovation hubs.

-- An information webinar will be held on Monday 26 July at 14.00–15.00.
-The webinar will provide applicants with the opportunity to hear more about the Adopting Innovation programme and the aims and requirements of the evaluation.
-Prospective applicants are strongly encouraged to attend the webinar.
-Please register to attend the webinar on Eventbrite.
+- We strongly encourage that you watch our information webinar (see video below), which provides applicants with the opportunity to hear more about the Adopting Innovation programme and the aims and requirements of the evaluation.

 - All applications must be completed and submitted via our online system, AIMS.
 You need to first register on AIMS before you can complete the online application form.
 It is important that you register as your organisation rather than as an individual.
 Please include the contact details for the person you wish to be the primary contact for your application.
 Full guidance on accessing, completing and submitting your application via AIMS can be found in the Applicants user guide.
 We recommend that you keep a copy of this manual to hand to refer to while you complete your application.